Ovid/zen-of-test-suites/README.md

 suite took over an hour to run, they often didn't run the test suite.
 They would run tests on their section of code and push their code when they were comfortable with it.
-This led to other developers finding buggy code and wasting time trying to figure out how they broken it when, in fact, someone else broke the code.
+This led to other developers finding buggy code and wasting time trying to figure out how they had broken it when, in fact, someone else broke the code.

 But let's assume each developer was running the test suite at least once a day